The American justice system is not perfect, and mistakes are made.

 How to Overturn a Wrongful or Unjust Conviction

-A Motion for Relief from Justice is often referred to as a 6.500 or “6500” Motion.
-A 6.500 Motion is for defendants who have either used all their state appeals, who have missed filing deadlines, or cannot appeal in the federal court system.
+A Motion for Relief from Judgment is often called a 6.500 or “6500” Motion.
+A 6.500 Motion is for defendants who have used all their state appeals, missed filing deadlines, and cannot appeal in the federal court system.
 If a Motion for Relief from Judgment is granted, the conviction is removed from a person’s criminal history, as if it never happened.

 The most common way to argue that there is cause to reverse a conviction is a claim of ineffective assistance of counsel.
 Some factors a court will consider when it hears this claim are: